MOM’s Ingredient Standards Overview

 - If wild caught – what is the catch method? (i.e. dredge, purse seine, etc.)

 - Does your source change throughout the year?

 MOM’s places a priority on animal welfare and transparency, so we work hard to find Certified Organic options/offerings for our customers.
 Meat that is certified organic must adhere to strict standards that include non-GMO feed, access to the outdoors, and no hormones or antibiotics.

-If a farm is not certified organic MOM’s audits the farms to ensure the animals are being raised in a manner consistent with our standards.
+If a farm is not certified organic MOM’s requires an affidavit to ensure the animals are being raised in a manner consistent with our standards.
 At a minimum our standards require access to the outdoors and no antibiotics or hormones.
 We also evaluate their feed, handling, and processing practices.